Frankel01/HR_Attrition-Dashboard/README.md

 - Checking for missing variable
 - Data cleaning and formating

-### Exporatory Data Analysis (EDA)
+### Data Analysis
 ---
-The EDA involved the exploring of the data to answer some question about the data such as
+The Exploratory data analysis involved the exploring of the data to answer some question about the data such as
 - Overall Job Satisfaction
 - Attrition by Department
 - Attrition by Environment Satisfaction
 - Attrition by Gender
-- Attrition by EDuctaion Field
+- Attrition by Education Field

-### Data Analysis
----
-This is where i include some basic lines of code or queries used during my analysis
+This is also where i include some basic lines of code or queries used during my analysis

 ```SQL
 SELECT Attrition, Count(*) as Attrition_Count,